BattlesnakeOfficial/board/README.md

 http://localhost:3000/?engine=http%3A%2F%2Flocalhost%3A3005&game=3bb6f305-04fd-4e16-935a-d7a240154dd6
 ```

+## Board parameters

+`engine` - the battlesnake engine to request frames from.
+`game` - the id of the game to fetch frames for.
+`boardTheme` - the theme of the board.
+Values dark / light.
+Defaults to light.

+## Keyboard Shortcuts

+If you click on the board you can use the arrow keys to go forwards and backwards through frames, and the space bar to pause / unpause the game.

+## Handy tips

 Since it is a common pattern to create a game, start it, and then view it in
 the browser you can do something like this: